 A synthetic fiber scouring pad provides enough abrasion to remove rust from cast-iron without scratching the metal, but some kind of lubricant is required.
 Mineral oil is a perfect choice.
 Apply a sufficient amount of oil to the table before you begin to scrub, but make sure not to be excessive, since you'll need to wipe off the oil when the scrubbing is done.

 Scrub the metal table thoroughly using both circular action and back-and-forth motions until all rust has been eliminated.
 Then, wipe away all traces of oil with a clean cloths until the metal table is completely dry.
 The metal will retain an invisible layer of oil that is dry to the touch but which seals the metal against the moisture that causes rust.

 For heavier rust, you may be able to use your random orbital sander to help with the scrubbing.
 Place the base of the sander on top of the scrubbing pad and get to work.

 A completely different idea that has some merit for extremely rusted cast iron tables is to use naval jelly.
-You'll need to follow the instructions on the naval jelly to the letter, particularly when it comes to removal, so as to avoid pitting the cast iron.
-Naval jelly is quite aggressive for rust removal, but it needs to be removed properly to stop the cleaning action.
+You'll need to follow the instructions on the naval jelly to the letter, particularly when it comes to rust removal, so as to avoid pitting the cast iron.
+Naval jelly is quite aggressive for rust removal, and it needs to be removed properly to stop the cleaning action.

+Plain old distilled vinegar can be quite useful as a rust inhibitor.
+After the majority of the rust is removed using your method of choice above, wipe down the entire table with a liberal amount of vinegar.
 Allow it to dry and then apply your final protectant/lubricant.
 The acidity of the vinegar should help clean up any last little bit of rust that you may have missed, and should also impede the future development of more rust.